 M -0.5, 5.
 L -0.5, 5.0 -1.0,-1.5 -2.,-1.5 0.,-5.0 2.0,-1.5 1.0,-1.5 0.5,5.0 -0.5, 5.0 Z

 where M is the moveto instruction, L is the lineto instruction, and Z denotes the end of the drawing.
 The coordinates are given in mm.
 See ANNEX I – SCALABLE VECTOR GRAPHICS for more details.

+9.2.8 Symbol Placement

+The arrow symbol is placed on the georeferenced background so that the pivot point of the symbol (Figure 9.1) is positioned at the geographic coordinates of the current station or grid point.

+NOTE 1: The HO must insure that the arrow’s pivot point does not lie on the displayed representation of land, i.e., that the current data and the shoreline are consistent.

+NOTE 2: The HO must insure that the arrow’s pivot point does not lie in a geographic area designated as intertidal when the time-varying water depth has gone to zero.

+However, since some stations or grid points are near land, and depending on arrow size, on occasion it is unavoidable that occasionally some part of the arrow symbol will overlie the land or intertidal area.

 9.3 Display of Regularly Gridded Data

-The display of gridded data depicts a surface current field of multiple arrows (Figure 9.6), with each individual current arrow having the qualities described in Clause 9.2.
+The display of gridded data depicts a surface current field of multiple arrows (Figure 9.5), with each individual arrow having the qualities described in Clause 9.2.
 The acceptable arrowhead style for gridded arrows is the style defined in Figure 9.1.
 As with single-point data, the speed and direction values at individual vectors must be available when the cursor is placed over a vector.

 9.3.1 High Resolution

-A high-resolution display (i.e., zooming in) of regularly gridded data display produces a lower density of data (Figure 9.7).
-It is not recommended that linear spatial interpolation be used to fill in sparse data.
-Linear interpolation in space could be used to obtain data points from the model grid for generating additional grid points in the portrayal.
+A high-resolution display (i.e., zooming in) of regularly gridded data display produces a lower density of data (Figure 9.6).
+It is not recommended that spatial interpolation be used to estimate current values at locations between grid points or point coverage locations.